oguztoragay/DRONES/README.md

 (2) 12 Jan 2024: A new script has been added to generate random instances of the problem based on the number of nodes and number of drones.

 (3) 27 Jan 2024: The idea of having idle time for the drons have been implemented.
 A new branch has been created for SB small instance (capable of solving the model to optimality)

+(4) 09 Apr 2024: The branches have been converted to folders in the main branch of the repository